 Fire, a cloud, and thick darkness.
 This is hardly how we would expect the Creator to show up to speak to His people.
 Let’s go back to Exodus to read the original account of what it looked like.

-“Then it came to pass on the third day, in the morning, that there were thunderings and lightnings, and a thick cloud on the mountain.
-And the sound of the trumpet was very loud, so that all the people who were in the camp trembled. … Now Mount Sinai was completely in smoke, because the LORD descended upon it in fire.
+“Then it came to pass on the third day, in the morning, that there were thunderings and lightning, and a thick cloud on the mountain.
+And the sound of the trumpet was very loud so that all the people who were in the camp trembled. … Now Mount Sinai was completely in smoke because the LORD descended upon it in fire.
 Its smoke ascended like the smoke of a furnace, and the whole mountain quaked greatly.” — Exodus 19:16, 18

 So think about this for a minute.
 God actually came down in the form of a giant fireball as large as the entire mountain, and it caused everything to be burned up immediately.
 And because of the instant fireball, the entire mountain was one giant furnace, billowing smoke beyond imagination.
 The smoke was so thick you could hardly see.
 Picture this: The entire mountain starts to shake under your feet and you see lightning from inside the cloud in front of you.
 And as if that isn’t enough to scare you to death, you hear a deep voice that sounds like thunder and a thousand waterfalls all rolled into one start speaking to you from what seems like everywhere around you.
 You drop to your knees, cover your ears, and begin to shake in fear.
 You said you wanted to “experience God” didn’t you?
 Well, 3200 years ago, that’s what it looked and felt like.